RichardStep: Grow Yourself & Your Career

 For these types of small habits, if you make it just a little bit harder to do them, you’ll find you’ll eventually lose all motivation to continue trying to do them.

 It’s a wonderful thing.
 Using laziness to your own advantage.
-I guess two negatives really do make a positive.

 Have any small habits you’ve destroyed with a kick-butt tactic?
 Share it in the comments, please!